Representing Advanced Nurse

 Our Story

 In 2004, a small group of visionaries convened in the pillar room of the Mater Misericordiae University Hospital to address the growing need for Advanced Nurse Midwife Practitioners of all specialties to have a unified voice.
-The Irish Association of Advanced Nurse Midwife Practitioners [IAANMP] was consequently established to fill that need.
-Today we represent almost 400 Advanced Nurse Midwife Practitioners from over 30 specialist areas.
+The Irish Association of Advanced Nurse Midwife Practitioners (IAANMP) was consequently established to fill that need.
+Today IAANMP represent 572 Advanced Nurse Midwife Practitioner members from over 30 specialist areas. #strongertogether

 The Association